yang-luo-lab/HLADiversity/README.md

 ```

 ## Examples
-The example datasets are derived from the 1000 Genomes and GGVP datasets: [https://www.internationalgenome.org/](https://www.internationalgenome.org/)
+- The example datasets are derived from the 1000 Genomes (reference) and GGVP (target)  datasets: [https://www.internationalgenome.org/](https://www.internationalgenome.org/)
-These are basic examples of how to run the functions:
+- These are examples of how to run the functions:

+### Load Library
 ``` r
 library(HLADiversity)
 ```

+### Function 1: Calculate HLA allele frequency
 ``` r
 head(calculate_HLA_frequency(reference))
 #> Loading required package: pacman